BrentLab/callvariants/docs/output.md

 a `snpeff` subdirectory that will have `vcf` files only if `debug` is `true`.
 It will always have the `.txt` and `.html` snpeff reports.
 There will be a `bcftools_stats` subdirectory that will store the `.bcftools_stats.txt` QC reports on the raw files.
-Then, optionally and mostly by setting `debug`, there may be the subdirectories `freebayes` and `gatk4`.
+Optionally by setting `debug`, there may be the subdirectories `freebayes` and `gatk4`.
 Note that in the `freebayes` subdirectory, the results of calling the variants on *chunks* will be stored.
 These are then collected by gatk4, and it is those collected files that are presented in the the top level.

-**IMPORTANT**: in the subdirectory `tiddit`, if `save_intermediates` is true, there will be `vcf` files.
-But, more importantly, there will *always* be a file called `<sample or group>_tiddit.ploidies.tab` which has the TIDDIT estimation of the ploidy of the sample over each contig in the genome file.
+**IMPORTANT**: in the subdirectory `tiddit`, there will be a file called `<sample or group>_tiddit.ploidies.tab` which has the TIDDIT estimation of the ploidy of the sample over each contig in the genome file.
 There is not good documentation on how this is calculated, and I do not trust the results.
-But, they are there.
+As background -- TIDDIT is a tool written for tumor variant calling.
+I have been using it because it is one of the few that actually taks the ploidy as an argument.
+However, the esimated ploidy results seem nonsensical.
+Structural variant calling on short reads is already a frougth exercise.
+At some point it is worth adding another few SV callers to for comparison's sake.

 Additionally, in the `tiddit` subdirectory, there is a bed file with coverage across some bin width.
 By default, the binwidth is 500.
 In the